Board Positions Opening 2026–2027

 What Kaleido offers you

-• First-hand experience in running a community-driven organization
+• First-hand experience in running and shaping a community-driven organization

 • Close collaboration with UM employees, departments, and partner organizations

-• A space to be creative, take initiative, and make real impact
+• A space to be creative and make a real impact in student life

 • Access to crew-only events, merchandise, and drink discounts